kytos/kytos/docs/developer/how_to_contribute.rst

 make it easier to create and share Network Applications.

 To give us your feedback, check the most appropriate instructions in the next section.
-You can also contact us directly and subscribe to mailing lists as described in the :doc:`/home/get_help` section.
+You can also contact us directly on the `Slack channel`_.

 Contributing Guidelines
 -----------------------